Maritime history of Odisha

 The Maritime history of Odisha, (Note: "Odiya:ଓଡ଼ିଶାର ସାମୁଦ୍ରିକ ଇତିହାସ [Oḍisāra Sāmudrika Itihāsa]) known as Kalinga in ancient times, started much before 800 BC according to early sources.
-The people of this region of eastern India along the coast of the Bay of Bengal sailed up and down the Indian coast, and travelled to Indo China and throughout Maritime Southeast Asia, introducing elements of their culture to the people with whom they traded.
+The people of this region of eastern India along the coast of the Bay of Bengal sailed up and down the Indian coast.
+They travelled to Indo China and throughout Maritime Southeast Asia, introducing elements of their culture to the people with whom they traded.
 The 6th century Manjusrimulakalpa mentions the Bay of Bengal as Kalingodra and in ancient Classical India, the Bay of Bengal was known as Kalinga Sagar (Kalinga Sea), indicating the importance of Kalinga in the maritime trade.
 The old traditions are still celebrated in the annual Boita Bandana festival including its major celebration at Cuttack on the banks of Mahanadi river called Bali Jatra, and is held for seven days in October–November at various coastal districts, most famous at Cuttack though.

 Location

-Located on the eastern coast of India, the ancient state of Kalinga extended from the Ganges to the Godavari River, including parts of modern Odisha, Andhra Pradesh and surrounding areas.
+Located on the eastern coast of India, the ancient state of Kalinga extended from the Ganges to the Godavari River, including parts of modern Odisha, Andhra Pradesh, and surrounding areas.
 According to political scientist Sudama Misra, the Kalinga janapada originally comprised the area covered by the Puri and Ganjam districts.
 The navigable rivers, including the Ganges, Mahanadi, Vamsadhara and Godavari provided access to the interior, where precious and semi-precious stones were found, and their deltas provided natural harbours.
-From these harbours, the people of the region traded by sea with Ceylon in the south, with Burma in the east, and further afield with the states of the Maritime Southeast Asia, Indochina and China.
+From these harbours, the people of the region traded by sea with Ceylon in the south, with Burma in the east, and further afield with the states of the Maritime Southeast Asia, Indochina, and China.
 The maritime activity of Kalinga was so extensive that what is now called the Bay of Bengal was once called the Sea of Kalinga.

 The coastline is unstable.
 The southwest monsoon carries sediment along the coast, at times forming bars and spits that protect the harbours, at other times eroding the protective breakwaters.
 The rivers carry silt, extending their deltas and filling the former harbours.

-For this reason, some of the ports named in ancient times are no longer in existence, or have greatly declined.
+For this reason, some of the ports named in ancient times no longer exist or have greatly declined.

-For example, Chilika Lake was an important harbour, but later became unusable by deep water vessels due to silting.
+For example, Chilika Lake was an important harbour but later became unusable for deep-water vessels due to silting.

 Ports

 There were two types of ports in Early Odisha.
-The categorisation was made on the basis of the location.
+The categorisation was based on location.
 They are the following: